Lilian Baylis: South Africa

 In 1891, the Baylis family emigrated to South Africa when their performance troupe "The Gypsy Revellers" were offered a long-term contract to tour and perform there.
 As a teenager Lilian played violin and mandolin in "The Gypsy Revellers".
 She also taught her mother's music and dance students.
 She earned a good living and played in many concerts.
 When Baylis fell ill and had to have an operation on her kidneys, her family became concerned for her heath, especially as the country was in turmoil after the Jameson Raid.
 Baylis returned to London to recuperate and her aunt Emma Cons offered her a job at The Royal Victoria Hall and Coffee Tavern (known as "The Old Vic"), which she managed.
-Having spent most of her adolescent years in South Africa, Baylis left behind her family, many close friends, and a fiance.
+Having spent most of her adolescent years in South Africa, Baylis left behind her family, many close friends, and a fiancé.

 After arriving in London she met 12-year-old Gordon Holmes, and the two would become close lifelong friends – Baylis had been romantically involved with Holmes' maternal uncle in Johannesburg, and used to quip to Holmes that, "you know, my dear, if I had married your Uncle Jack, you would be my niece!"